MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M06L01_Cloud_flows.md

 1. Expand **Show advanced options** if not already expanded.

-1. Click into **Filter rows** and enter the following OData filter expression:
+1. Select **Filter rows** and enter the following OData filter expression:

     ```(contoso_projectstatus eq 330650003 and contoso_actualenddate eq null)```

-1. Click **Save**.
+1. Select **Save**.

-1. Click the back arrow icon in the top-left of the flow editor.
+1. Select the back arrow icon in the top-left of the flow editor.

 ## Exercise 4 – Call Power Automate from a Canvas app